 Site Cleanup Database

-The Bureau's Project Tracking (PT) Database was developed as a tool for case officers to track their various projects.
-The Bureau has made this available to the general public as a source for finding and checking the status of remedial sites.
+The Bureau's project tracking database, Nevada Environmental Activities (NEA), was developed as a tool for case officers to track their various projects.
+The Bureau has made this database available to the public as a source for identifying remediation sites and viewing electronically available case documents.
 The database includes both Leaking Underground Storage Tank (LUST) cases and Corrective Action (non-regulated) sites.

 What is Remediation?